-- 309. A financial service business is required under the Regulations to identify particular relevant employees who in view of their roles should receive additional training and it must provide such training.
-Such employees must include the MLRO and any nominated persons or deputies to whom suspicion reports may be made.
-The additional training must include in depth and specific training with regard to; - the handling and reporting of internal suspicion reports; - the handling of production and restraining orders; - liaising with law enforcement agencies; and - the management of the risk of tipping off. - 310.
+- 311. A financial service business is required under the Regulations to identify particular relevant employees who in view of their roles should receive additional training and it must provide such training.
+Such employees must include, the MLRO, any nominated persons and any deputies to whom suspicion reports may be made.
+The additional training must include in depth and specific training with regard to; - the handling and reporting of internal suspicion reports; - the handling of production and restraining orders; - liaising with law enforcement agencies; and - the management of the risk of tipping off. - 312.
 Please refer to section 2.4 for information on the role and responsibilities of the MLRO.